tashmet/tashmet/docs/tashmit/file/README.md

 The collection will be populated and and cached in memory as soon as it is created and can be queried like any other collection.

-If Nabu was configured to watch for file changes, events will be triggered whenever a user edits the file, adding, removing or updating a document.
+If File was configured to watch for file changes, events will be triggered whenever a user edits the file, adding, removing or updating a document.

 ### Directory